Ondrik8/enumy/README.md

 ## Usage

-Transfer the final enumyy binary to the target machine
+Transfer the final enumy binary to the target machine

 ## Compilation

-To compile during devlopment, make is all that is required.
+To compile during devlopment, make and the ncurses libary is all that is required.

 ```shell
 make
 ```

 To remove the glibc dependency and compile with musl do the following.
+Note to do this you will have to have docker installed to create the apline build environment.

 ```shell
 ./build.sh